Information Science and Technology

 Our research goal is to explore next-generation computer system architecture that can be achieved by integrating the information and electrical/electronic technologies.
 We also aim to develop new applications that stand on growing computing performance in order to solve critical issues in the world such as energy issue, cyber-security, and so on.
 Our scope is from emerging devices such as single-flux-quantum and nanophotonics to computer architecture, system software, and applications.

-keywords : Wireless Communications, Cellular phone, Wireless LAN, MIMO, Modulation/Demodulation
+keywords : Wireless Communications, Cellular phone, Wireless LAN, Wireless sensing, Wireless IoT

-To deal with the rapid increase of mobile data traffic in wireless communications, it is required to develop wireless communication techniques which achieve high spectrum efficiency.
-In our laboratory, we are doing researches on signal processing and data transmission techniques for future wireless communication systems.
+To deal with the rapid increase of mobile data traffic in wireless communications, it is required to develop wireless communication techniques that achieve high spectrum efficiency.
+In addition, in the next generation mobile communications, the integration of wireless sensing technologies with wireless communications is important for the advancement of future wireless cellular networks.
+In our laboratory, we are doing research on next-generation wireless communication techniques and their applications.

 Members : Prof. Atsushi Shimada / Assoc.Prof.
 Fumiya Okubo / Asst.Prof.
 Cheng Tang / Asst.Prof.
-Li Chen
+Gen Li

 In the Laboratory for Image and Media Understanding (LIMU), our goal is to establish a novel framework to (1) retrieve social information from observation data obtained with various sensors and (2) to create innovative content for the society by analyzing those data.
 While developing the tools necessary to build such a framework, we carefully design the algorithms so that anybody in the society can later interact with the cyber–physical world to improve analysis performances and users experience.
 In our research on video analysis techniques, we are developing fundamental techniques for understanding videos acquired from cameras, such as methods for detecting objects in the observation area and for detecting abnormal events.
 On the other hand, we also conduct analysis of educational big data such as students’ learning activities collected from digital textbook systems and learning management systems.
 The various educational data are analyzed to provide real-time feedback systems for visualizing student’s learning activities and teaching materials recommendation systems personalized for students individually.
 These results can be used to develop services leading to a more efficient and sophisticated society.
 Furthermore, in order to apply to new fields such as educational big data, we are also conducting research on the theory on models of computation for various phenomena in the nature and society.

 Members : Prof. Ryo Kurazume / Assoc.Prof.
 Akihiro Kawamura / Asst.Prof.
 Shoko Miyauchi / Asst.Prof.
-Kazuto Nakashima / Asst.Prof.
-Kohei Matsumoto
+Kohei Matsumoto / Asst.Prof.
+Tomoya Itsuka

 Pattern recognition is a research field that focuses on the artificial realization of the human cognitive system.
 It is still difficult even though computers are highly developed today.
 For example, we humans can easily recognize a car at a glance as “That is a car.”
 However, there are numerous models in cars, and appearance will change depending on a point of view even if we look at the same model.
 The easiest way to handle this issue is to classify the input based on the similarity to patterns stored in a computer in advance, but challenges remain such as the definition of similarity.
 The key point is how to handle variety in patterns that causes difficulty.
 In this laboratory, we develop pattern recognition techniques and the related applications such as image processing/recognition, bioimage informatics, machine learning, and character engineering/science.
 We are challenging these attractive problems with our unique techniques and competing against the world.

-In this laboratory, we focus on computer vision (CV) and computer graphics (CG) research as well as application to virtual and augmented reality systems (VR/AR/MR).
-In order to contribute to those research areas, efficient acquisition, modeling and photo-realistic visualization techniques are the core of our research purpose.
-By using the outcomes of those research, development of medical imaging systems and intelligent transportation systems is also our important mission.
+In this laboratory, we focus on computer vision (CV) and computer graphics (CG) research as well as application to virtual and augmented reality systems (VR/AR).
+To contribute to those research areas, efficient acquisition, modeling and photo-realistic visualization techniques are the core.
+For example, we are working on 3D scene reconstruction using color and depth (RGB-D) cameras, called the RGB-D Simultaneous Localisation and Mapping (SLAM).
+Part of our research focus on the reconstruction of the dynamic human body using RGB-D cameras.
+In this project, we reconstruct 3D models from a single image using Convolutional Neural Networks (CNN).
+Another research project is light transport analysis based on computational photography, an imaging method that combines an optical system and a computer.
+By using the outcomes of those researches, development of medical imaging systems and intelligent transportation systems is also our important mission.

 Members : Prof. Shin’ichi KONOMI / Asst.Prof.
 Yuta TANIGUCHI